tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 ###  <a name="BKMK_CertificateAccessControl"></a> Certificate Access Control
  Access control for certificates is managed by Key Vault is provided at the level of a Key Vault that acts as the container of those certificates.
 There is an access control policy for certificates that is distinct from the access control policy for keys and secrets in the same Key Vault.
 Users may create one or more vaults to hold certificates and are required to maintain scenario appropriate segmentation and management of certificates.

- The following permissions can be used, on a per-principal basis, in the secrets access control entry on a vault, and closely mirror the operations allowed on a secret object:
+ The following permissions can be used, on a per-principal basis, in the secrets access control entry on a key vault, and closely mirrors the operations allowed on a secret object:

--   *get*: allows to get current KV certificate version or any version of a KV certificate
+-   *get*: allows get of the current certificate version or any version of a certificate
--   *list*: allows to list current KV certificates or versions of a KV certificate
+-   *list*: allows list of the current certificates or versions of a certificate
--   *delete*: allows to delete a KV certificate, its policy and all the versions of it.
+-   *delete*: allows delete of a certificate, its policy and all of its versions
--   *create*: allows to create a KV certificate.
+-   *create*: allows create of a Key Vault certificate.
--   *import*: allows to import certificate into a KV Certificate.
+-   *import*: allows import of certificate material into a Key Vault Certificate.
--   *update*: allows to update a KV certificate.
+-   *update*: allows updat* of a certificate.
--   *manageconnects*: allows to manage KV certificate contacts
+-   *manageconnects*: allows management of Key Vault certificate contacts
--   *getissuers*: allows to get KV certificate issuers
+-   *getissuers*: allows get of a certificate's issuers
--   *listissuers*: allows to list KV certificate issuers
+-   *listissuers*: allows list of certificate's issuers
--   *setissuers*: allows to create or update KV certificate issuers
+-   *setissuers*: allows create or update of Key Vault certificate issuers
--   *deleteissuers*: allows to delete KV certificate issuers
+-   *deleteissuers*: allows delete of Key Vault certificate issuers
--   *all*: all permissions
+-   *all*: grants all permissions

 ## Resources
 - [Certificates and policies](certificates-and-policies.md)